mantidproject/dockerfiles/macOS/jenkins-node/README.md

 ### Running the Script to Deploy the Agent

+1. Add your SSH key to the host by running `ssh-copy-id mantidbuilder@<HOSTNAME>` in a terminal.
 1. Run the playbook to deploy to all the machines defined in your `inventory.txt` file:

     ```sh